Independent · Non-Partisan · For Every Australian

 How Australian Values Are Contested Today

-Far from settled, Australia's official values are a live political battleground.
-Different parties interpret, emphasise, or challenge them in ways that reflect fundamentally different visions of national identity.
+Far from settled, these values are a live area of political debate.
+Different parties interpret, emphasise, or question them in ways that reflect different visions of national identity.

-Broadly champions all the official values, with particular emphasis on equality across gender, sexuality, race, and disability.
-Supports multiculturalism and diversity as strengths.
-Faces internal tensions over religious freedom versus LGBTQ+ protection.
+Generally emphasises all of the commonly cited values, with particular focus on equality across gender, sexuality, race, and disability.
+Places emphasis on multiculturalism and diversity.
+Navigates internal tensions over religious freedom versus LGBTQ+ protection.

-Supports democratic values and rule of law strongly, but with more emphasis on freedom of speech and religious freedom.
-Has been more cautious on LGBTQ+ equality (particularly transgender issues) and diversity-driven programs.
-Promotes English and shared civic identity.
+Generally emphasises democratic values and rule of law, with particular focus on freedom of speech and religious freedom.
+Places more cautious emphasis on LGBTQ+ equality — particularly on transgender issues — and diversity-driven programs.
+Focuses on English and a commonly referenced civic identity.

-Reflects rural and regional Australia's traditional conservatism.
-Strong on democratic participation and community solidarity, but more sceptical of urban progressive interpretations of equality and diversity.
-Traditional gender roles remain more influential in the party's base.
+Generally emphasises rural and regional Australia's traditions.
+Places emphasis on democratic participation and community solidarity, with a more sceptical view of urban progressive interpretations of equality and diversity.
+Traditional values remain more influential in the party's base.

 Why Take This Survey?

-This survey translates Australia's official values into 20 concrete statements and asks you to rate your agreement with each on a scale of 0 to 5.
+This survey translates the framework into 20 statements and invites you to rate your agreement with each on a scale of 0 to 5.
 It is designed to help you:

-Many Australians have never consciously examined whether their personal values match the civic framework they live within.
+Many Australians have never consciously explored how their personal views relate to the civic framework commonly cited in public life.

 Compare to political parties

-See how your score compares to where each major party lands when their published policies are tested against the same framework.
+See how your responses compare to interpretive assessments of each major party's published policies within the same framework.

 All demographic questions are optional.
 No personal information is collected.
+User-submitted responses are not intended to represent the broader population.
 Read our privacy policy.

 How Do the Parties Score?